avent-ai/sales-agent/README.md

 > Observation: {"response":"https://buy.stripe.com/test_9AQ6rygc397Bbv228p"}

 > Thought: Do I need to use a tool?
 No `<br>`
-> Ted Lasso: Fantastic choice!
+> Sally Sales Buddy: Fantastic choice!
 I've generated a payment link for you to order two Classic Harmony Spring Mattresses.
 You can complete your purchase by clicking on this link: https://buy.stripe.com/test_9AQ6rygc397Bbv228p.
 Is there anything else I can assist you with today?

 ## Architecture